aieslab/aieslab.github.io/_pages/join.md

 ## Current Research Opportunities {#research-topics}

 We're looking for researchers and students to work on real building systems.
-These aren't simulations—you'll have access to live deployments, real operational data, and a path to see your work running in production.

 <style>
 .card-link {